 This course is designed for an experienced welder to improve skills with individualized instruction.
 Options in this course include pipe welding and certifications as well as stainless steel and aluminum in any process and all positions.
-WABO certification is available in all-welding processes.
+WABO certification is availabel in all welding processes.
 This course may be repeated.
-No class on 10/24 and 11/12.